cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/09-migrations.md

 ### Contract developers

-Contract developers are required to update their JSON api message structure for the `SudoMsg` payloads `VerifyMembershipMsg` and `VerifyNonMembershipMsg`.
+Contract developers are required to update their JSON API message structure for the `SudoMsg` payloads `VerifyMembershipMsg` and `VerifyNonMembershipMsg`.
-The `path` field on both JSON api messages has been renamed to `merkle_path`.
+The `path` field on both JSON API messages has been renamed to `merkle_path`.

 A migration is required for existing 08-wasm client contracts in order to correctly handle the deserialisation of these fields.